Hang in there, Baby: Popularity and copyright infringement

-The poster struck a chord with 1970s Americans, and it became one of the best-selling posters of the era.
-Baldwin received letters from people telling him the poster had helped them through difficult life events including recovery from surgery.
-Baldwin himself said "[the kitten] gave solace and strength to people everywhere, in all sorts of trouble, including myself".
+The poster struck a chord with 1970s North Americans, and it became one of the best-selling posters of the era.
+Baldwin received letters from people telling him the poster had helped them through difficult life events such as surgeries.
+Baldwin himself said the cat "gave solace and strength to people everywhere, in all sorts of trouble, including myself".
 By 1973, Baldwin had sold 350,000 copies at $2.00 each.
 He lived for a time solely on the income from the posters, taking a break from his studio work, something he admitted he would rather be doing than selling posters.

 Predictably, the poster's popularity spawned imitators.
 For a time, dozens of versions were available, using photographs or images of different cats – including at least one "blacklight" version – all with some variation of the "hang in there, baby" text.
 Some were bootleg copies of the original, and some were produced by major greeting card and poster publishers.
 Baldwin held the copyright to the original photograph since March 1, 1970, and to the poster with text since December 7, 1971.
 "As a matter of integrity, " Baldwin sued each infringement he could find, winning every case.
 However, he was awarded just enough to cover his legal fees.
 By the time the poster's initial popularity had waned, Baldwin estimated over 10 million unauthorized versions and direct copies of the poster had been made.

 Concerns for the cat's welfare

-Baldwin did receive a few complaints from people who felt that posing a cat as depicted in the poster constituted animal cruelty.
-Formerly a humane officer and a lifelong lover of animals, especially cats, Baldwin assured those concerned that Sassy climbed up on the pole on her own and held onto it only briefly while playing.
+Baldwin received complaints from people who felt the scene constituted animal cruelty.
+Formerly a humane officer and a lifelong lover of animals, Baldwin assured those concerned that Sassy climbed up on the pole on her own and held onto it only briefly while playing.
 According to his nephew Roger Garrett, Baldwin spent a long time patiently waiting for his subject, and took 40 or 50 shots to get the "Hang in There, Baby" photo.